dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   // This deletes all items in the array delete[] frame;
   ```
 * For some reason ``new`` seems to allocate more memory than expected, I need to store 800x600 RGB (0-255) pixel data, but I can get away with subtracting 2415 before getting a stack overflow error.
-When initializing a pointer, people recommended to set it to ``NULL``.[^42]
+When initializing a pointer, people recommended to set it to ``NULL``.[^47]
-  [^42]: Dmitry.
+  [^47]: Dmitry.
 "Proper Way To Initialize Unsigned Char*" _Stack Overflow_, 2 Feb.
 2011, [stackoverflow.com/a/4876907](https://stackoverflow.com/a/4876907).
 * The final exercise for Transformations asks to render two crates using only transformations and two draw calls (``glDrawElements``).
 This was quite simple to do as I already created the function ``RenderCrate`` which did all the tedious stuff and all I'd need to do is just call this function again.
 I added another input for the function so it could receive a ``vec3`` translation.
+* Because one of the textures of the object has transparency I thought it would be cool to see the other object behind the front object.
+Transparency/Blending is an "Advanced OpenGL" topic, but again it doesn't hurt to explore it early.
 * People have said you should use these two functions before rendering transparent textures, however, at least for me commenting them out doesn't make a difference.
 Maybe it makes a difference when dealing with multiple textures.
   ```cpp
   // Enable blending